Dhairya3391/wallpaper-analyzerV2/presentation.md

 ## Introduction

-**Wallpaper Analyzer** is an advanced, AI-powered tool for organizing, analyzing, and optimizing large wallpaper or image collections.
+**Wallyzer** is an advanced, AI-powered tool for organizing, analyzing, and optimizing large wallpaper or image collections.
 It leverages state-of-the-art computer vision and deep learning to automate duplicate detection, aesthetic scoring, and image clustering—all accessible through a modern, real-time web interface.

 ---